negrt/BCS421_Android_TimothyNegron_Project4/README.md

 * How to use a data singleton to store data
 * How to use a recyclerview to display a list of names
 * How to use only fragments to display all content
-* How to update recyclerview when a data is added
+* How to update recyclerview when data is added
 * How to set up a recyclerview click listener